Can I Eat Beans on a Low FODMAP Diet?

 - Make your own hummus: You can use garlic-infused olive oil to replace the garlic and canned chickpeas.
 Blend in a mixer with some lemon juice, a little water, and salt to taste, then add cumin and paprika for additional flavor.

 Put them in soups or stews.
-Just start with the smallest amount you know you can tolerate, then slowly increase the portions and see how you tolerate them.
+Just start with the smallest amount you know you can tolerate.
+Then, increase the portion slowly and find your threshold.